10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Software_Developer_Guide.md

 ## Getting an account for Cloud-V

-Contact us for a new account by creating an [issue on github](<https://github.com/10x-Engineers/riscv-ci-partners/issues/new>) or through [email](mailto:ali.tariq@10xengineers.ai) with following required details:
+Contact us for a new account by:

+1. Creating an [issue on github](<https://github.com/10x-Engineers/riscv-ci-partners/issues/new>) and assigning to [alitariq4589](<https://github.com/alitariq4589>)

+OR

+2. Through [email](mailto:ali.tariq@10xengineers.ai) with following required details:

 - Name
 - Contact Email